manoa-menu/manoa-menu.github.io/index.md

 ### Application Design

-Manoa Menu uses Next.js for its frontend, while the backend is structured with Prisma ORM and PostgreSQL.
+Manoa Menu uses Next.js for its front-end, while the back-end is structured with Prisma ORM and PostgreSQL.
 The data model includes tables for users, menu items, and saved favorites, supporting relational queries to efficiently manage user data and preferences.

 ## Continuous Integration